Telephone number 800-282-2882 and the email address lrushbo at EIBnet.us.

 It's always expanding.

-And therefore getting a piece of that pie has been not easy.
+And therefore, getting a piece of that pie has been not easy.

-I mean, you've had to work for it, but as the pie gets smaller, then fewer people get a bite of it, and the size they end up getting could be smaller.
+But as the pie gets smaller, then fewer people get a bite of it.

 And this is what people are worried about, not to mention the encroaching liberty and freedom that's taking place and the cultural rot that is sweeping over the country now being called normal.